vyants/yii2-daemon/README.md

     {
         /*
         TODO: implement you logic
-        Don't forget check task as completed in your task source */
+        Don't forget to mark task as completed in your task source */
     }
 }
 ```
 2. Implement logic.
-Add new daemon to daemons list in watcher.
+3. Add new daemon to daemons list in watcher.

 ### Daemon settings (propeties)
-In your daemon you can ovveride parent properties:
+In your daemon you can override parent properties:
 * `$demonize` - if 0 daemon is not running as daemon, only as simple console application.
-It needs for debug.
+It's needs for debug.
 * `$memoryLimit` - if daemon reach this limit - daemon stop work.
-It needs for prevent memory leaks.
+It prevent memory leaks.
 After stopping WatcherDaemon run this daemon again.
-* `$sleep` - delay between cheking for new task, daemon will not sleep if task list is full.
+* `$sleep` - delay between checking for new task, daemon will not sleep if task list is full.
 * `$pidDir` - dir where daemons pids is located
 * `$logDir` - dir where daemons logs is located
 * `$isMultiInstance` - this option allow daemon create self copy for each task.
 That is, the daemon can simultaneously perform multiple tasks.
 This is useful when one task requires some time and server resources allows perform many such task.
 * `$maxChildProcesses` - only if `$isMultiInstance=true`.
-The maximum daemons instances.
-If maximum is reached - wait for free instances.
+The maximum number of daemons instances.
+If the maximum number is reached - the system waits until at least one child process to terminate.